chase-moskal/founder-be-damned/readme.md

 *Victory or death!* Feels good to say, doesn't it?

-Feels different when you're losing balance standing at the chasm's edge.
+Feels different when you're losing balance at the chasm's edge.
 This won't make you happy.
 It's not fun.
-If you're pessimistic, a ruminator, if you get sad sometimes, if people depend on you — get the hell out.
-Bail and live a normal happy life.
+If you have neurotic tendencies, or you're a ruminator, if you get sad sometimes, or people depend on you — then get the hell out!
+Bail.
+Live a normal happy life.
 Go home to your girlfriend, watch netflix, and get ready for work tomorrow like a good boy. *Close this now!*

 Still here?
 You can't be deterred?
 You really are an arrogant fucker.
-You'd better not be a neurote.
-You know, a person with detectable trait neuroticism?
-That's not going to fly one bit.
-In fact, you'd better not let any neurotes get anywhere near you.

-If you really want to be extraordinary, then you don't get to have ordinary life anymore.
-That was a privilege, and you sold it.
+You want to do something extraordinary?
+Well, then you don't get to have an ordinary life anymore.
+That was a privilege, and you just sold it.
 Work-life balance, are you kidding me?
 Carmack and Blow would like a word with you.
 And don't forget: every time you fail, you'll have nobody to blame but yourself, and nobody should feel sorry for you.
 You chose this.

 You'd better be driven by more than a lust for "boats 'n hoes" and "fat stacks of cash".
-Maybe you'll get that in the end, but in the meantime, may I instead interest you with decades of uncertainty, stress, and workaholism?
+Maybe you'll get that in the end, but in the meantime, may I interest you instead with decades of uncertainty, stress, and workaholism?

-So you'd better have an unquenchable inner flame you don't understand.
-Do you need something worth dying for, to truly live?
-Hard to find, these days.
-Do you need power?
-Recognition?
+Do you have an inexhaustible inner flame?
+Do you need power, or recognition?
 Are you doing God's work?
 Whatever dude, it better be some deeply-rooted psychological shit for you to work out with your therapist.
 Actually, don't — it works better this way.

 Have you at least been doing your homework?
 Doesn't it seem like all these damn startup books are written by "people-people"?
 Impress an angel investor.
-Hiring is about building *a culture.* The *bay area!* But, they seem to be glossing over something... hey wait — didn't somebody have to actually *build* this shit?
-Fine, you can keep "Zero to One", the old YC Stanford vids, and your PG essays.
+Hiring is about *culture.* The *bay area!* But hold on — didn't somebody have to actually *build* this shit?

+Fine.
+You can keep *zero to one*, the old yc vids, and the pg essays.

 This "book" or whatever, is not written in retrospect.
-It's about the strategy and tactics of building.
+It's about building.
 It's about the builder's mind.
 It's about you, your keyboard, and your demons.

 This is about what you must become.